OzzyTheHuman/odin-recipes/README.md

 ## Authors

 This site is created by me [@OzzyTheHuman](https://github.com/OzzyTheHuman) \
 Recipes are from https://aniagotuje.pl/ ( I used this content for educational purposes ONLY !.
 I will not profit from this site monetarily or any other way.
-If author wishes so, I will delete/change all content that I used from this page.)
+If author wishes so, I will delete/change all content that I used from this page.).